-Writing Tutors work with students individually to address "higher-order concerns," such as argumentation, organization, and voice, before moving on to "later-order concerns," such as grammar, syntax, mechanics, and citation formats.
+Writing Consultants work with students individually to address "higher-order concerns," such as argumentation, organization, and voice, before moving on to "later-order concerns," such as grammar, syntax, mechanics, and citation formats.
 They help students with assignments from any discipline and at any stage of the writing process.

-During an appointment, Writing Tutors will ask students to share their paper, ask clarifying questions, and suggest revisions.
-Although tutors do not edit or proofread papers, they will help with editing and proofreading techniques.
-Writing Tutors are typically not content experts, and students are responsible for the quality and integrity of their revised papers.
-Writing Tutors must successfully complete a three-credit tutor training course (WRI 369) or a Writing Fellow internship before they are eligible to work at the CWAA.
+During an appointment, Writing Consultants will ask students to read their paper out loud, ask clarifying questions, and suggest revisions.
+Although consultants do not edit or proofread papers, they will help with editing and proofreading techniques.
+Writing Consultants are not content experts, and students are responsible for the quality and integrity of their revised papers.
+Writing Consultants must successfully complete a three-credit tutor training course (WRI 369) or a Writing Fellow internship before they are eligible to work at the CWAA.

 Writing Consultants typically address: